Posts by Tag

 Stroke Signs and Symptoms

-“We really encourage calling 9-1-1, because the EMS crew can call the ER and we will be ready for you when you arrive.
-We’ll quickly start our stroke process,” she adds.
+Knewbow cautions against driving to the emergency room yourself.
+Instead, call 9-1-1 immediately and wait for help to arrive.
+“We really encourage calling 9-1-1, because the ambulance crew can call the ER, and we will be ready for you when you arrive.
+We’ll quickly start our stroke protocol,” she adds.

-Treatment Options for Stroke
+Treatment for Stroke

 Know Your Risk Factors for Stroke

 Knowing stroke risk factors—such as high blood pressure, high cholesterol, and smoking—is key for stroke prevention.
-If all three of these are present, individuals should see their physician on a consistent basis.
+If all three of these are present, individuals should see their primary care physician on a consistent basis.
 You can also do your own blood pressure checks or enlist community services for regular monitoring.

 “Most fire stations will do free blood pressure checks.
 You can use those self-monitors at certain stores or pharmacies,” shares Knewbow.
-She also advises individuals eat a healthy diet and take steps to quit smoking.
+She also advises individuals to eat a healthy diet and take steps to quit smoking.

 Unfortunately, strokes do happen—even if you’re taking precautions.
 In that case, Knewbow urges people to remember that response time is critical.
 “The most important thing we want you to remember is to call 9-1-1 and to get to a hospital quickly.
 Time loss is brain loss.
 We want you to get to the ER so we can start helping you.”